wieslawsoltes/ReactiveGenerator/README.md

 - Nullable reference types are fully supported and respected in the generated code
 - Compiler errors will help identify common configuration mistakes
 - Property change notifications are thread-safe when using ReactiveUI
+- WhenAnyValue extensions are automatically generated for all reactive properties

 ## License